 This may be a state or USDA employed veterinarian or any accredited veterinarian holding a current state license to practice veterinary medicine. - 10.1.15.
+"Slaughter only back tag" means a back tag provided by the Colorado

-"Suspect T. fetus Bull" means a bull from a positive T. fetus herd that has not yet had two consecutive negative T. fetus PCR tests. - 10.1.16.
-"Trichomonas fetus (or T. fetus)" means a contagious venereal protozoan parasite disease of the Tritrichomonas foetus species that causes infertility, pyometra, abortions, and reproductive inefficiency in female bovine. - 10.1.17.
+Department of Agriculture to livestock markets which is applied to bulls presented for sale without a T. fetus test. - 10.1.16.
+"Suspect T. fetus Bull" means a bull from a positive T. fetus herd that has not yet had two consecutive negative T. fetus PCR tests. - 10.1.176.
+"Trichomonas fetus (or T. fetus)" means a contagious venereal protozoan parasite disease of the Tritrichomonas foetus species that causes infertility, pyometra, abortions, and reproductive inefficiency in female bovine. - 10.1.187.
 "Unacceptable Sample" means a sample that is deemed not diagnostic by the approved testing laboratory. - 10.2.
 Intrastate Breeding bulls - 10.2.1.
 All bulls 12 months and older must have a negative T. fetus PCR test within 60 days prior to change of ownership or change of possession under lease or loan.
-Bulls shall not be exposed to females at the new premises until the results of the test are known.
+Bulls shall not be exposed to females at the new premises until the results of the test are known. - 10.2.2.

-10.2.2.
 Any bull with a positive test shall be immediately quarantined.
 The quarantine shall be in effect until the bull is sent to slaughter.
 The positive T. fetus bull's herd of origin will be placed under a hold order.
 The hold or quarantine order will be released in accordance with the regulatory section of this rule.